-You’d like to build your own home, and have found the ideal parcel of land at a reasonable price.
-Then comes the matter of how to pay for it.
-If you can’t – or don’t want to – pay cash for the full price of the land, you’ll need to finance some or all of the purchase price.
+You'd like to build your own home, and have found the ideal parcel of land at a reasonable price.
+Now comes the matter of how to pay for it.
+If you can't—or don't want to—pay cash for the full price of the land, you'll need to finance some or all of the purchase price.
 How do you qualify for a loan to buy the land?

 There are many ways to finance the purchase of vacant or undeveloped land.
 The most common are seller financing, bank financing, or an equity loan or equity line of credit secured by your existing home.
 Here are some suggestions about how to qualify for them.

-A seller of vacant land – especially one who is highly motivated to sell – may be willing to provide financing (purchase money financing) to a qualified buyer, for some or even all of the purchase price.
+A seller of vacant land—especially one who is highly motivated to sell—might be willing to provide financing (purchase money financing) to a qualified buyer, for some or even all of the purchase price.
 Here, “qualified” means any criteria that will satisfy the seller that you can be counted on to repay the loan.